meghahnimblix0702/meghah.github.io/README.md

 ---

 ## 🛠️ Key Skills
-- Functional and ststem Testing
+- Functional and system Testing
 - Reporting and Documentation
 - Attention to details
 - Problem Solving